formula1/domain-config-formatter/readme.md

   - `{ hostname: "hello.world" }` => `hello.world:8080`
   - `{ port: 5000 }` => `localhost:5000`
   - `{}` => `localhost:8080`
+- It doesn't matter if the host is not up, we don't check here anyway

 **Important**
 - Each altname must have the subjects name at the end